Freeheld (2007 film)

 Freeheld is a 2007 documentary film directed by Cynthia Wade.
-It chronicles the story of Laurel Hester in her fight against the Monmouth County, New Jersey Board of Chosen Freeholders to give her earned pension benefits to her partner, Stacie.
+It chronicles the story of Laurel Hester in her fight against the Ocean County, New Jersey Board of Chosen Freeholders to give her earned pension benefits to her partner, Stacie.
 On February 24, 2008, it won the Oscar for Best Documentary Short Subject.
 The documentary also won a Special Jury Prize at the Sundance Film Festival in 2007.

 Freeheld has played in over 50 festivals worldwide and has earned 14 festival awards.
 The film had its US broadcast premiere in June 2008 on Cinemax.
 A film based on the documentary, starring Elliot Page and Julianne Moore, was released in October 2015.

 Synopsis

 The film opens at a meeting of the Board of Chosen Freeholders of Ocean County, New Jersey.
 Ocean County resident and New Jersey police officer Lieutenant Laurel Hester has been diagnosed with terminal lung cancer, and expected to live only another year, she wishes to pass on her pension to her domestic partner of five years, Stacie Andree.
 Although New Jersey counties have the option to extend pension benefits to domestic partners, Ocean County Freeholders will not do this.
 In protest, the state's LGBT civil rights organization, Garden State Equality, organizes hundreds of people to speak out at each of the Freeholders' meetings.
 The crowds Garden State Equality organizes get bigger and more vociferous at each meeting.

 Among those speaking out are Laurel's police colleagues and Ocean County residents, describing Laurel's 25 years of exemplary work for the police department, and petitioning the Freeholders to allow her to pass on her pension to Stacie.
 Laurel's first police partner, Dane Wells, speaks about her and compares the situation to separate drinking fountains and seats at the back of the bus.
 Freeholder Joseph Vicari says that although they are "anguished" by Laurel's case, they are unable to change things because of the state legislature and moves for an adjournment.
 The members of the public present are unhappy with this decision and some begin to chant "It's in your power".

 Outside the administration building, news reporter Ida Siegal explains the background to the case.
 In 2004 New Jersey passed the Domestic Partnership Benefits and Obligations Act which allows all gay and lesbian state employees to pass on their benefits, including the pension, to their domestic partners.
 According to Siegal, all New Jersey counties can choose whether or not to allow their employees to pass on benefits to their partners.
 Ocean County Freeholders have decided against this.